Why is EMS CQI so Hard?

 By considering these factors, the EMS agencies who had medical directors who agreed with this philosophy created a more robust discussion about how to assess and ultimately treat this group of patients.

 For the agency medical directors who did not agree with “automatic” defib pads for every STEMI, the realization that more clarity needed to be given on what they each felt were the criteria for stability in order to determine which patients should get pads applied and when.
-Each medical director had a different list of criteria that they felt was reasonable and there was no universal consensus (a not unusual occurrence).

 Some medical directors used different blood pressure and pulse rate criteria (some picked a pressure of 90, some 80 for the cutoff for applying pads, or what pulse rate made the medical director become uncomfortable in determining when they felt pads should be applied).